-Rheumatic fever signs and symptoms can include:
+Rheumatic fever symptoms can include:

-- Chest pain
+- Chest pain.

-- Flat or slightly raised, painless rash with a ragged edge
+- Flat or slightly raised, painless rash with a ragged edge.

-- Jerky, uncontrollable body movements (Sydenham chorea) — most often in the hands, feet and face
+- Jerky, uncontrollable body movements, most often in the hands, feet and face.

-- Outbursts of unusual behavior, such as crying or inappropriate laughing, that accompanies Sydenham chorea
+- Outbursts of crying or inappropriate laughing.

 When to see a doctor

-Make an appointment with your child's health care provider if any of these signs or symptoms of strep throat occur:
+Properly treating strep throat can prevent rheumatic fever.
+Make an appointment with a healthcare professional if any of these symptoms of strep throat occur:

-- Sore throat that comes on suddenly
+- Sore throat that comes on suddenly.

-- Pain when swallowing
+- Pain when swallowing.

-- Stomach pain, nausea and vomiting
+- Stomach pain, nausea and vomiting.

-Group A streptococcus infections of the skin or other parts of the body rarely trigger rheumatic fever.
+Group A strep infections of the skin or other parts of the body rarely cause rheumatic fever.